Racial profiling in the United States: Supreme Court cases

 Terry v.
 Ohio was the first challenge to racial profiling in the United States in 1968.
-This case was about African American people who were suspected to be stealing.
-The police officer arrested the three men and searched them and found a gun on two of the three men, and John W. Terry (one of the three men searched) was convicted and sentenced to jail.
-Terry challenged the arrest on the grounds that it violated the search and seizure clause of the Fourth Amendment; however, in an 8–1 ruling, the Supreme Court decided that the police officer acted in a reasonable manner, and with reasonable suspicion, under the Fourth Amendment.
+This case was about three men (John Terry and Richard Chilton, who were African American, and Carl Katz, who was white) who were suspected of preparing to rob a business.
+A police officer arrested the three men and while frisking their coats found guns on Terry and Chilton.
+Terry and Chilton were charged with illegally carrying concealed weapons, and were subsequently convicted and sentenced to jail.
+Terry challenged the arrest on the grounds that the search which produced the weapon violated the search and seizure clause of the Fourth Amendment; however, in an 8–1 ruling, the Supreme Court decided that the police officer acted in a reasonable manner, and with reasonable suspicion, under the Fourth Amendment.
 The decision in this case allowed for greater police discretion in identifying suspicious or illegal activities.
 This case resulted in the creation of the Terry stop, in which the police may stop a person based on reasonable suspicion of involvement in criminal activity.

 In 1975, United States v.
 Brignoni-Ponce was decided.
 Felix Humberto Brignoni-Ponce was traveling in his vehicle and was stopped by border patrol agents because he appeared to be Mexican.
 The agents questioned Brignoni-Ponce and the other passengers in the car and discovered that the passengers were illegal immigrants, and the border agents subsequently arrested all occupants of the vehicle.
 The Supreme Court determined that the testimonies that led to the arrests, in this case, were not valid, as they were obtained in the absence of reasonable suspicion and the vehicle was stopped without probable cause, as required under the Fourth Amendment.

 In 1996, the U.S. Supreme Court ruled in United States v.
 Armstrong that disparity in conviction rates is not unconstitutional in the absence of data that "similarly situated" defendants of another race were disparately prosecuted, overturning a 9th Circuit Court ruling that was based on "the presumption that people of all races commit all types of crimes – not with the premise that any type of crime is the exclusive province of any particular racial or ethnic group", waving away challenges based on the Fourth Amendment of the U.S. Constitution which guarantees the right to be safe from search and seizure without a warrant (which is to be issued "upon probable cause"), and the Fourteenth Amendment which requires that all citizens be treated equally under the law.
 To date, there have been no known cases in which any U.S. court dismissed a criminal prosecution because the defendant was targeted based on race.
 This Supreme Court decision doesn't prohibit government agencies from enacting policies prohibiting it in the field by agents and employees.